Djembe Repair

 • Thickness: choose between thin, medium (default), or thick (special order).

-• Skin Finish: choose how you would like the skin to be finished: cuff/flapover style, with a twist, or trim style (see photo to right [if you're reading this on a computer] or below [mobile]).
+• Skin Finish: choose how you would like the skin to be finished: Cuff / Flapover style, Twist, or Trim style (see photo to right [if you're reading this on a computer] or below [mobile]).

 Rope: